blacksmithop/blacksmithop/README.md

 # Hello there,

-I am Abhinav KM and I like to bringing unconventional ideas to life.
+I am Abhinav KM and I like to bring unconventional ideas to life.

 I occasionally post on [medium](https://medium.com/@angstycoder101) and in my [blog](https://abhinavkm.notion.site/)